 Have you heard of the “The Great Wall of China”?
-Off course you might have.
+Of course, you might have.
 What if I ask you of the second longest wall in the world after The Great Wall of China?
 Confused!!
 Don’t know?
 Won’t you be surprised if I say it’s present in the Indian state of Rajasthan?
 Shocked!!
 Exactly what I was when I heard that Kumbhalgarh Fort in Rajasthan has got the second largest wall in the world.

 Kumbhalgarh Fort Wall

 Located 80 Km North of Udaipur in the wilderness, Kumbhalgarh Fort is the second largest fort in Rajasthan after Chittorgarh Fort.
-The fort wall extends to the enormous length of 36 kilometers and is popularly known as “The Great Wall of India”.
+The fort wall extends to the enormous length of 36 kilometres and is popularly known as “The Great Wall of India”.